-Requests for withdrawals from the banking reserve balance for each major area should be submitted to the Office of Financial Planning.
-Cumulative requests below $100,000 are subject to the standard approval process within each major/school area.
-Cumulative requests in excess of $100,000 are subject to the ASP approval process.
+- Requests for withdrawals from the banking reserve balance for each major area should be submitted to the Office of Financial Planning.

-Withdrawals are permitted when the following are in a positive balance by major area:
+Withdrawals are permitted when approved by the CFO and the following are in a positive balance by major area:

 - Banking Reserve balance